Every Child, Every Day

 If you are worried or concerned about a child one of the above will be available to speak to you (in confidence) at any time during the school day.

-The school has a full-time Wellbeing Team their focus being is your son/daughter's wellbeing.
-This team lead on;
+The school has a full-time wellbeing team; their focus is your son/daughter's welfare and wellbeing.

 This team also work closely with other organisations including the NHS to ensure that the very best advice and support is available when needed.